×

 What are the schools in Prague like?

 "The International School of Prague (ISP) is one of the best international schools in Prague.
 It is an independent, non-profit, co-educational day school offering an international curriculum for students from pre-kindergarten through grade 12.
 ISP offers a rigorous academic program that is based on the International Baccalaureate (IB) curriculum, and is accredited by the Council of International Schools (CIS).
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The Anglo-American School of Prague (AASP) is another excellent international school in Prague.
 It is a private, co-educational day school offering an American-style curriculum for students from pre-kindergarten through grade 12.
 AASP is accredited by the New England Association of Schools and Colleges (NEASC) and the Council of International Schools (CIS).
 The school also offers a wide range of extracurricular activities, including sports, music, and art.
 The International Bilingual School of Prague (IBSP) is a private, co-educational day school offering a bilingual curriculum for students from pre-kindergarten through grade 12.
 IBSP is accredited by the Council of International Schools (CIS) and offers a rigorous academic program that is based on the International Baccalaureate (IB) curriculum.
-The school also offers a wide range of extracurricular activities, including sports, music, and art," remarked one expat living in Prague with children attending .
+The school also offers a wide range of extracurricular activities, including sports, music, and art," remarked one parent with kids at in Prague.

 What are the pros and cons of living in Prague?